modelflows/modelflowsapp/combustion.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/B5xId8p3EW0?si=rsPdPHjLgpsf3pTY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <video width="640" height="360" controls><source src="https://github.com/modelflows/modelflowsapp/blob/master/assets/vid/Enhancement_video.mp4?raw=true" type="video/mp4">

+### Adaptive prediction
+Large Eddy Simulations (LES) have been widely used in various scenarios due to their capability of capturing more detailed flow fields than those captured by Reynolds-Averaged Navier–Stokes (RANS) and consuming fewer computational resources than Direct Numerical Simulations (DNS).
+However, for applications involving large-scale devices and combustion, huge computational resources are still required.
+Recent developments in machine learning have introduced innovative methods for accelerating Computational Fluid Dynamics (CFD).
+Among these, the adaptive method combining CFD and hybrid reduced order models (ROMs) is a promising way to accelerate the simulations.
+This approach not only enhances our fundamental understanding of combustion patterns but also paves the way for innovative strategies to improve the combustion efficiency.